Other Vehicle Registrations in North Carolina

 - You must have a ATV safety certificate, depending on your age.

 - You cannot operate your ATV on any public roads or highways (unless you're simply crossing the road).

 For more information about the state laws relating to operating your ATV in North Carolina, visit the ATV safety website.

 If you have a low-speed vehicle, such as a golf cart, you must have it registered before you can drive it on public streets and highways.
+Low-speed vehicles may be operated only on streets with a posted speed limit of 35 MPH or less.
 You will first need to have it inspected for adequate:

 - Stop lamps.

 Once it passes the inspection, visit your local NC DMV office with proof of your insurance.
 You'll also need to pay a registration fee.
 Contact the NC Division of Motor Vehicles for more information.

 Motorhomes and recreational vehicles (RVs) need to be registered in North Carolina much like your standard automobile.
 You'll need to visit your local NC DMV office with: